-The Adobe Dreamweaver CC 2014 Classroom in a Book course provides students with techniques, tips, and solutions for using HTML, CSS, and Adobe Dreamweaver CC (2014 release) software.
-These instructor notes are intended to complement the information in the Adobe Dreamweaver CC 2014 Classroom in a Book and to provide insights and behind-the-scenes information specifically for classroom instructors.
+The Adobe Dreamweaver CC Classroom in a Book (2015 release) course provides students with techniques, tips, and solutions for using HTML, CSS, and Adobe Dreamweaver CC (2015.1 release) software.
+These instructors' notes are intended to complement the information in the Adobe Dreamweaver CC Classroom in a Book (2015 release) and to provide insights and behind-the-scenes information specifically for classroom instructors.
 The information in these notes is organized to follow the sequence of instructions in each lesson.